osm2pgsql-dev/osm2pgsql-website/contribute/project-ideas.md

 In osm2pgsql-speak the "middle" is the part of the code that stores OSM objects for dependency management and updates.
-Currently there are two middle implementation, the "ram" middle for the non-slim mode which doesn't support updates and the "pgsql" middle for slim mode which stores the data in the PostgreSQL database and which supports updates.
+Currently there are two middle implementations, the "ram" middle for the non-slim mode which doesn't support updates and the "pgsql" middle for slim mode which stores the data in the PostgreSQL database and which supports updates.
 There are many advantages to having this data in the database and we'll always have that and support that.